privacy-tech-lab/gpc-web-crawler/README.md

 - Data of US Privacy String List is stored in this [Google sheet](https://docs.google.com/spreadsheets/d/1nb6-bI8d6-hDTvoj6Y3YT2HME_qVyHyVOQtY9do_Foo/edit?usp=sharing).
 - Data of US API Live List is stored in this [Google sheet](https://docs.google.com/spreadsheets/d/1sdmD8Y3jb82PZ_YOREYmRez3_Wi1FUApsP1we1GV29Y/edit#gid=984860887).

-## 3. Running the Firefox-Analysis-Extension with Google Cloud MySQL
+## 3. Running the Firefox-Analysis-Extension with REST API and Google Cloud MySQL

-1. Clone or download the contents of this repo, navigate to the `gpc-analysis-extension` folder, and run
+1. Clone or download the contents of this repo, navigate to the `rest-api` folder, and run

 ```console
 npm install
 ```

-2. Navigate to the `src/database` folder and create a `.env` file.
+2. Create a `.env` file.
 Enter hostname, database name, username, password, and database instance name according to the following template:

 ```console
 DB_HOST=12.345.678.910